andrearcaina/vivid/README.md

 </h1>

-<h4 align="center">... is a full-stack web application for any general amateur or professional club that allows administrators to manage the finances, membership, and coaches of their club.
-It includes user authentication, a messaging platform for all members and administrators, an expense tracking panel, and a membership management system for administration.</h4>
+<p align="center">... is a full-stack web application for any general amateur or professional club that allows administrators to manage the finances, membership, and coaches of their club.
+It includes user authentication, a messaging platform for all members and administrators, an expense tracking panel, and a membership management system for administration.</p>

 <hr>